 Wet Ingredients

-How to Make Buttercream
+How to Make Coffee Buttercream Frosting

-This coffee buttercream is the absolute best frosting to use on my classic Coffee Layer Cake.
+This coffee buttercream is the absolute best frosting to use on my classic dairy-free Coffee Layer Cake.
 With a generous amount inside the cake and on top, it is pure coffee heaven!
 Serve with a fresh cup of coffee for an extra caffeine boost.

 Storage and Freezing